Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-True polycythemia (primary polycythemia) is an idiopathic chronic myeloproliferative disease characterized by an increase in the number of erythrocytes (erythrocytosis), increased hematocrit and blood viscosity, which can lead to the development of thromboses.
-With this disease, hepatosplenomegaly can develop.
-In order to establish the diagnosis, it is necessary to determine the number of red blood cells and exclude other causes of erythrocytosis.
-Treatment consists in periodic bleeding, in some cases, using myelosuppressive drugs.
+True polycythemia (primary polycythemia) is an idiopathic chronic myeloproliferative disease characterized by an increase in the number of red blood cells (erythrocytosis), an increase in hematocrit and blood viscosity, which can lead to the development of thrombosis.
+Hepatosplenomegaly can develop with this disease.
+In order to establish a diagnosis, it is necessary to determine the number of red blood cells and exclude other causes of erythrocytosis.
+Treatment consists of periodic bloodletting, in some cases myelosuppressive drugs are used.

 Epidemiology